Catrat6/Catrat6/README.md

 <div align='center'>
 <h2>👽Check out some of my links 👽<h2>
-<p>🔗 Thanks for visiting my github and taking a look!
-Here are some important links to my other content 🔗</p>
+<h4>🔗 Thanks for visiting my github and taking a look!
+Here are some important links to my other content 🔗<h4>
-<h3>👀 <a href='https://www.blackmagik.xyz/' target='_blank'>My personal website</a></h3>
+<h4>👀 <a href='https://www.blackmagik.xyz/' target='_blank'>My personal website</a></h4>
-<h4>While this does feature some of my current projects, its a little older, I plan on rebuilding it soon to reflect all of my skills and showcase newer projects</h4>
+<h5>While this does feature some of my current projects, its a little older, I plan on rebuilding it soon to reflect all of my skills and showcase newer projects</h5>

 </div>